What is a Stock Halt?

 The NASDAQ and Stock Halts

-Whenever a stock is halted on the NASDAQ, as would other exchanges, the NASDAQ uses several halt code identifiers to specify in detail why the stock was halted.
+Whenever a stock is halted on the NASDAQ, as on other exchanges, the NASDAQ uses several halt code identifiers to specify in detail why the stock was halted.

 - T1: Halt – News Pending: Trading is halted pending the release of significant (or material) news.

-- T2: Halt – News Released: Trading is halted to allow for investors to disseminate news released.
+- T2: Halt – News Released: Trading is halted to allow for investors to assimilate news released.

 - T5: Single Stock Trading Pause in Effect: Trading is halted due to a 10% or more price change in a security within a five-minute period.